Cray-HPE/docs-csm/operations/node_management/Move_a_Standard_Rack_Node_SameRack_SameHSNPorts.md

     ncn-m001# cray hsm state components delete $OLD_BMC_XNAME
     ```

     Remove NodeEnclosure component form HSM.
-The xname for a NodeEnclosure is similar to the node BMC xname, but the `b` is replaced with a `e`.
+The component name (xname) for a NodeEnclosure is similar to the node BMC component name (xname), but the `b` is replaced with a `e`.

     ```bash
     ncn-m001# OLD_NODE_ENCLOSURE_XNAME=x3000c0s17e0